 Hypothenar Hammer Syndrome, an injury to one of the main arteries in the hand, occurs when repeated striking to the palm of the hand weakens the vessel wall.
 It causes the vessel to enlarge and in some cases clot.
 Hypothenar Hammer Syndrome can result in pain in the region of the palm, as well as disrupt blood flow to the fingertips, causing fingertip pain, discoloration, and numbness.
 The repetitive stress of striking a golf ball increase the likelihood golfers experience this form of injury.
 Treatment for damaged blood vessels include non-surgical options as well as hand surgery.

 Golf Cart Injuries

 Another potential cause of injury when golfing is the unsafe use of golf carts.
 Golf cart accidents with fall-outs and tip-overs may cause very serious injury such as fractures to the wrist, forearm, elbow, arm, shoulder, tibia (shin bone), and ankle, among others Proper care and caution must be exercised when driving golf carts.

 Get Relief From Your Golfing Injury

 Because the sport of golfing applies repetitive stress to the hand and upper extremities, there are several common conditions that many golfers experience.
 While the nature and severity of these injuries vary, all call for timely medical evaluation and treatment.
 If you believe you have any of the conditions described previously and would like to be evaluated, contact us today.
-Our friendly staff will help schedule an appointment with one of our highly trained physicians, who can develop the best treatment course for you.
+Our friendly staff will help schedule an appointment with one of our highly trained physicians, who can develop the best golf hand injury treatment course for you.